 These loaded sweet potato skins are stuffed with bacon and cheese.
 The potato skins get crispy and the insides get creamy for a delicious and decadent treat!

-And these loaded sweet potato skins that are stuffed with bacon and cheese are really easy.
+Loaded sweet potato skins that are stuffed with bacon and cheese are really easy to make.
 All you do is bake them, scoop out the insides and mix with a little milk and cream, pop back in the skin, and cover with cheese and bacon (and whatever other toppings you want)!
-And they're nice for this time of year when you don't have to worry about having your oven on for long periods of time.
-Hey, you're warming your house while cooking.
-Win-win.

 - Sweet potatoes